super3/dashban/README.md

 ## Acknowledgments

-- Inspired by the original waffle.io project management tool
 - Built with modern web technologies for optimal performance
 - Designed with user experience and accessibility in mind
+- Inspired by popular project management tools

 ---